gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 3. Implementation in Organizations

    - Employees can connect company or personal devices, which must comply with the organization's security policies.
-   - Persistent or Non-Persistent Agents are used to assess device compliance:
+   - Persistent or Non-Persistent Agents are used to assess device compliance.
      - Persistent Agents (on company devices) continuously monitor security compliance.
      - Non-Persistent Agents (on personal devices) perform a temporary security check.
    - When a device is connected to the network, the persistent or non-persistent agent is first going to check the MAC address and verify the device's identity.